Redefining Success: The Social Impact Path of Kids Collab

 As we said in our last post, we thought Kids Collab was destined to be the next big ed-tech solution to help get children healthy and active.
 Our solution?
 A digital platform for educators and parents that helped them integrate simple activities into the school and home environment.
 We spent an entire year working with healthcare professionals, including dieticians, kinderkinetics, occupational therapists, and early years educators, to develop a comprehensive programme for children aged three to nine.
 At the same time, we worked with a web developer to build an online platform where we could host all of our content.

-this was something all parents and all schools needed!
+At this point, we had no revenue coming in, so we poured our savings into this online solution.
+If there’s something we did not lack, it was optimism and the belief that this was something all parents and all schools needed!
 We soon realised that the hardest part was not building out this solution, but selling it.
 Over the next two years, we started to speak to schools all over the world, not only sharing our product but also educating them on the importance of play and physical activity.
 In doing so, we realised that several barriers lay in our wake, including rigid educational frameworks, educators' lack of time, budget constraints, and existing programmes.

 Perhaps it was just time that we needed?
 We had a few schools come on board, but it certainly was not enough to sustain us.
 By now, you may be wondering how we were surviving.
 Well, think of your most iconic start-up story, and we may just beat that.
 We plan to write a book one day!
 At this point, we were living in London, believing the UK was where we would get the best traction.
 For two years, we shared a bed in the spare room of a wonderful South African family who took us in, we offered babysitting duties to make extra money, took up odd jobs in our field, ate Too Good to Go as a monthly treat (great start-up, by the way - look them up), and, well, we spent very little money!
 Basically, we bootstrapped Kids Collab for a while.
 As difficult as it was to be earning nothing, we were receiving great feedback from the people using the platform and truly believed that all we needed was time.
 We became well-versed in all the ed-tech lingo, attended all the entrepreneurial events, met with investors, and sat through many education conferences.